Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 Note that disabling visualizations for a labeler does not affect your generated data.
 The annotations from all labelers that are active before running the simulation will continue to be recorded and will appear in the output data.

-To generate data as fast as possible, the simulation will churn through frames quickly, rearranging and randomizing the objects in each frame.
+To generate data as fast as possible, the simulation utilizes asynchronous processing to churn through frames quickly, rearranging and randomizing the objects in each frame.
 To be able to check out individual frames and inspect the real-time visualizations, click on the pause button (next to play).
 You can also switch back to the Scene view to be able to inspect each object individually.
+For performance reasons, it is recommended to disable visualizations altogether (from the _**Inspector**_ view of `Perception Camera` once you are ready to generate a large dataset)

 As seen in the image above, what we have now is just a beige-colored wall of shapes.
 This is because so far we are only spawning them.
 To make this background more useful, let's add a couple more `Randomizers`.